w3c/wai-curricula/content/designer/inclusive-design-process.md

   * keyboard compatibility
   * compatibility with assistive technologies and adaptive strategies
 * identify different non-functional accessibility requirements, for example those included in WCAG and in applicable accessibility policies
-* identify personas that include people with different types of disabilities and different levels of skills using the Web
+* identify and create personas that include people with different types of disabilities and different levels of skills using the Web
-* identify scenarios that include use of the website or application with different types of assistive technologies and adaptive strategies
+* identify scenarios that include use of the product with different types of assistive technologies and adaptive strategies

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

 ### Topic: Including Real People with Disabilities